Entries opening 4 August 2025

 INDECENT MOVEMENTS, LYRICS OR COSTUMING

-If dance movements, lyrics or costuming is deemed too suggestive or otherwise inappropriate for our family audience, it shall not be scored, and the routine may also be prevented from starting or stopped at any time.
-Such determination shall be made by the panel of judges or by the competition director.
+If any dance movements, lyrics, or costumes are considered too suggestive or inappropriate for a family audience, they will not be scored.
+Additionally, the routine may be halted or prevented from starting at the discretion of the panel of judges or the competition director

 OUT OF SECTION & SCRATCHING